thfProjects/4Chat/README.md

 # 4Chat
-Android app for random chatrooms with 4 people in each one
+Android app for joining random chatrooms with 4 people in each one
+Built with MVVM pattern